Phillip-England/philthy.blog/posts/0_Dedicated.md

 I aim to dedicate myself to you God.
 To knowing you.
 To seeking you out in all the nooks and crannies of my life.
 To honoring you with my behavior in the best way that I can.

 And I will do this despite my fears.
-I am terrified to embark on this journey, but to turn back now would to submit to my cowardice.
-I am tired of being a coward.
+I am terrified to embark on this journey, but to turn back now would be to submit to my cowardice, and I am tired of being a coward.